 Useful Tips How to Cite a Presentation

 Citing a PowerPoint poster presentation is effortless.
-This can be done in many ways depending on the style you are required to perform the same.
+This can be done in many ways, depending on the style you are required to perform.
 You, therefore, need to know beforehand the citation style you should be using.
-We have three common citation styles that are usually used, which are AMA, APA, and MLA.
+We have three common citation styles that are typically used, which are the AMA, APA, and MLA styles.
 Each of these styles has different specifications and formatting rules for the presentations.

 How to cite a conference presentation – a short explanation

 Usually, conference presentations are unpublished.
 Like any other ordinary conference proceedings, the purpose of quoting a conference paper is to ensure that we document the name of the conference and also add any information about a specific article or presentation being cited.
-Apart from that, the information about the conference should also be included such as the name of the conference, the date, and location if it has not been mentioned in the name of the proceedings.
+Apart from that, the conference information should also be included, such as the conference name, date, and location, if not mentioned in the proceedings title.

-Any publication information will not be included in such a citation because in most cases a conference paper is unpublished; however, information such as the type of document and the year it was published is essential.
-Besides, since the text doesn’t have any publisher, it is crucial also to include information on where the document can be found.
-Just like any other citation in work cited, it is important to dig for as much information about the conference presentation as possible.
+Any publication information will not be included in such a citation because, in most cases, a conference paper is unpublished; however, information such as the type of document and the year it was published is essential.
+Additionally, since the text lacks a publisher, it is also necessary to include information on where the document can be accessed.
+Just like any other citation in the Works Cited, it is essential to gather as much information about the conference presentation as possible.

 To cite a poster presentation, please follow these tips: